CirclesUBI/circles-handbook/docs/developers/tutorials/estimate-gas-cost.md

 ### To find the transfer steps you will need:
 - A circles account with enough circles
-- The checksummed* safe address to that account (you can find it in your circles wallet)
+- The checksummed* safe address of that account (you can find it in your circles wallet under Settings as "Profile address")
-- The checksummed* address to another account you want to transfer to
+- The checksummed* address of another account you want to transfer to

 ### To estimate the gas cost you will also need:
 - A metamask account connected to the first circles account
     - You can follow [this guide](gnosis-safe-as-wallet.mdx)
-    - Switch from Ethereum mainnet to the xdai network.
-To add xdai chose custom RCP under Networks and specify the following:
+    - Switch from Ethereum mainnet to the xDai network.
+To add xDai chose custom RCP under Networks and specify the following:
         - name: xdai
         - URL: https://xdai.poanetwork.dev
         - Chain ID: 100